acasadoquijada/popularmovies-stage1/README.md

 ## Application description

-This applicaction contains the following functiyonaly:
+This applicaction contains the following functionalities:

 * Presents a grid view with different movie posters.
 All the movie information has been obtain from themoviedb.org API.
 Please see [this link](https://www.themoviedb.org/documentation/api)   for more infomation about the API used